AntoneyNyaga/CLIENTPRO-CRM/README.md

-# SLAMS CRM
+# CLIENTPRO CRM

-SLAMS CRM is a customer relationship management system built with DevExpress XAF framework.
+CLIENTPRO CRM is a customer relationship management system built with DevExpress XAF framework.
 This application helps businesses manage their sales, customer interactions, and customer data in a single, centralized system.

 ## Features